ibm-cloud-docs/databases-for-postgresql/getting-started.md

    ```
    {: pre}

-   When complete, you will see a response like:
+   When complete, you see a response like:

    ```text
    Retrieving service instance INSTANCE_NAME in resource group default under account USER's Account as USER...